AirenSoft/OvenPlayer/README.md

 Please read [Guidelines](CONTRIBUTING.md) and our [Rules](CODE_OF_CONDUCT.md).

 Or we are collecting use cases.
-Please share with us your experience.
+Please share your experience with [contact@airensoft.com](mailto:contact@airensoft.com).
+The voices of real-contributors are of great support to our project.

 [![Contribute](dist/06_UseCases.png)](mailto:contact@airensoft.com)